 One of the most important factors to be kept in mind is the mobile-readiness of your website.
 As about 60% of all searches happen on mobile, Google has started giving more importance to mobile-friendly websites.

-Now that we know what technical SEO audit is and what parameters are included in it, let’s take a look at how you can conduct one.
+Now that you know what technical SEO audit is and what parameters are included in it, let’s take a look at how you can conduct one.

 The crawlers help you find errors such as broken links, poor images, page title issues, and bad keywords.
 They can also help you identify duplicate content, excess redirects, and unlinked pages.